aryklein/aryklein.github.io/posts/publishing-your-docker-images-with-github-actions.rst

 Secrets
 ~~~~~~~
-In this workflow, I've used ``secrets``.
+In this Workflow, I've used ``secrets``.
 Secrets are encrypted environment variables that live in the context named
 ``secrets`` and are only exposed to Github Actions.
 Secrets are very useful for sensitive variables like passwords.
 You
 can add them in the repository **Settings**: